prototypefund/Digital_Bargeld-docs/core/api-exchange.rst

   This is a proposed API, we are implementing it as bug #3887.

-.. http:post:: /payback
+.. http:post:: /recoup

   Demand that a coin be refunded via wire transfer to the original owner.

-  **Request:** The request body must be a `PaybackRequest` object.
+  **Request:** The request body must be a `RecoupRequest` object.

   **Response:**
   :status 200 OK:
-  The request was succesful, and the response is a `PaybackConfirmation`.
+  The request was succesful, and the response is a `RecoupConfirmation`.
   Note that repeating exactly the same request will again yield the same response, so if the network goes down during the transaction or before the client can commit the coin signature to disk, the